 Tip: Carry sun protection, water and food, none of which are available on the island.
 Also, make sure to go here with an empty bladder as there are no toilets.

 Costs: INR 200 ($4) for the boat ticket.

 When I began researching about Udupi & Mangalore (Karnataka) and Bekal (Kerala), I presumed I’d get to see the backwaters in Bekal.
-While the presumption was correct, I had no idea about the backwaters in Udupi!
+While the presumption was correct, I had no idea about the existence of Udupi backwaters!
 Yes guys, I am not kidding!After our morning at St Mary’s Island, we stocked up on our favored drink (water), negotiated with a rickshaw and set-off to Kemmanu district, North of Udupi.

 Kemmanu district seemed to be straight out of an advertisement of Kerala Government, albeit located in Karnataka – lush with greenery, tall coconut trees, small village roads and quaint houses.
 It is rather uncommon to not find a local navigating the tributaries in his small boat.
 I enjoyed the beautiful views from our auto, waved at the school girls going home and chased a local’s boat to get a photo of him navigating the backwater!